samuelmutwiri/-e-commerce-agri/README.md

  An app to manage agricultural logistics

 # Creating venv, installing django, and starting the project!!!
-1. First things first-Make sure Python 3.8.7 or above is installed Windows
+1. First things first-Make sure Python 3.8.7 or above is installed.
+Windows
 ```html
     python --version